wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data.md

 * [Reading with SdsStreamViews](#reading-with-sdsstreamviews): Changing the shape of the returned data
 * [Unit of Measure Conversions](#unit-conversion-of-data): Converting the unit of measure of the data

 Data transformations are supported for all single stream reads, but transformations have specific endpoints.
-The following are the base URIs for the tranformation endpoints:
+The following are the base URIs for the transformation endpoints:

 ```text
   api/v1/Tenants/default/Namespaces/{namespaceId}/Streams/{streamId}/Data/Transform/First